nelsonjchen/op-replay-clipper/README.md

 Capture short ~30 seconds clips of Openpilot routes with the Openpilot UI included, with the route and seconds marker branded into the clip.
 No openpilot development environment setup required.
 Just some computing resources.

+Useful for posting replays with the UI including paths and lane-lines in the [Openpilot Discord](https://discord.comma.ai).

 A manual left turn and then activating OP:

 https://user-images.githubusercontent.com/5363/188810452-47a479c4-fa9a-4037-9592-c6a47f2e1bb1.mp4

-"🌮 End-to-end longitudinal (extremely alpha) 🌮" (`e2e_long`) Rendering Mode with the `--e2e-long` option:
+"Experimental UI Mode" (`experimental`) Rendering Mode with the `--experimental` option:

 https://user-images.githubusercontent.com/5363/196816467-39a147ed-885c-4f90-89d4-cc1ff852b8f0.mp4

-*Note*: The above was a bug report and may not reflect the current state of end-to-end longitudinal support.
-End-to-end longitudinal will be and has been changing.
+*Note*: The above clip was a bug report and may not reflect the current state of end-to-end longitudinal support.
+End-to-end longitudinal is under heavy development.

 ## Requirements